yohanesgultom/google-cloud-poc/cloud-run-sse/README.md

 Simple SSE PoC with Google Cloud Run.

-> Basically it will deploy a flask server with a single page html page (in root path).
-So when you access the cloud run URL, you will see a page with Start and Clear button.
-When opened, this page is automatically listening to "/listen" endpoints.
-When you click Start button, it will call "/start" endpoint that will trigger thread that push message to all listener.
-So you should see messages printed in the page.
+> Basically it will deploy a flask server with a single html page (in root path).
+When you access the cloud run URL, you will see a page with Start and Clear button.
+When opened, this page will automatically listen to "/listen" endpoint.
+When you click Start button, it will call "/start" endpoint that will trigger a thread that push message to all listeners.
+So you will see messages printed in the page.
 The Clear button is just to clear the printed messages.

 ## Setup